phn/pytpm/doc/reference_tpm.rst

 Initialize
 ++++++++++

-To intialize a V3 instance, with all fields set to 0, use the ``v3init`` function.
+To initialize a V3 instance, with all fields set to 0, use the ``v3init`` function.
 This function takes an integer indicating the type of the V3 instance and returns a V3 instance.